gbook/nidb/working-with-data.md

 ### Deleting
 Only admins can delete subjects.

-- Managing Studies
+## Managing Studies
-  - MRI vs non-MRI Studies
+### MRI/DICOM vs non-MRI/DICOM Studies

+**DICOM Derived** - Studies derived from DICOM data are displayed differently than other modalities because they contain detailed header files which are imported automatically.
+Because of the complex ways in which subject/study/series heirarchy are stored in DICOM files, archiving is done completely automatically.

+**MRI** - MRI studies allow for storage of behavioral data associated with fMRI tasks.
+Other data such as eye tracking, simultaneous EEG, or other series specific data can be stored in the behavioral data section of MRI series.

+**All Other Modalities** - Series information is less detailed, series can be created manually, and there is no option to store behavioral data for each series.

-  - Editing Study Information
+### Editing Study Information

-  - Merging Studies
+### Merging Studies
-  - Moving Studies
+### Moving Studies

-- Managing Series
+## Managing Series
-  - Editing series information
+### Editing series information
-  - Managing MRI Behavioral Data
+### Managing MRI Behavioral Data
-  - Managing non-MRI Data
+### Managing non-MRI Data
-  - Moving Series to New Study
+### Moving Series to New Study
-- Groups
+## Groups